Best Android phones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Android phones you can buy in 2021.

 So what's so good?
 It has all the features you would expect from a pricier handset, including a fingerprint scanner, a headphone jack and a USB-C port for charging the 3000mAh battery.

 Overall, this is an ideal choice for anyone wanting a cheap phone that does the basics well.
-It wasn't exactly pricey when it launched, so now, a couple of years later, you can pick up an absolute bargain if you're prepared to look.
+It wasn't exactly pricey when it launched, so now, some years later, you can pick up an absolute bargain if you're prepared to look.
+And we would advise you do.